 - Mix together all the salts and spices.
 Divide it in half by

-- weight.
-Massage the mixture into each slab of pork fat, keeping them separated.
+- Massage the mixture into each slab of fat back, keeping them separated.

-- Cure the fat for 10-14 days, flipping the pork every three days.
+- Cure the fat for 3-5 days, flipping the pork every day.
 This helps distribute the cure evenly.

-- After 12 days to 2 weeks, remove the fatback and rinse it well.
+- Remove the fatback and rinse it well.
 Pat it dry, then poke a hole about 1/2 inch away from one corner so you can run string through it to hang.
-Hang the pork for at least 2 weeks, and preferably 4 to 8 weeks in a dark place that is between 45°F and 60°F, with between 65 and 75 percent humidity.
-If you are curing other things with your fatback, you might want to wrap it in cheesecloth, and then again loosely with foil.
+Hang the pork for at least 3 days, and preferably 5 to 8 days in a dark place that is between 45°F and 60°F. If you are curing other things with your fatback, you might want to wrap it in cheesecloth, and then again loosely with foil.
 The foil blocks the light when you open the curing fridge door.
 In the winter months there’s no need of a fridge.
 The winter temperatures will do the job just fine.

 After the curing process I like to smoke my fatback for a plus of flavor and a longer shelf life.
 It can last up to a year and if stored properly up to 2 years.

 Smoke has the same effect as salt of keeping away bacteria from your meat.
 It also gives it a very tasty flavor which is why it is still used today.
 You will need a smoker.
-The good news is that they are available in all kinds of shapes and sizes, and use various fuels such as propane or charcoal.
 If you have basic carpenter skills I recommend this

 DIY guide.
 It is not that complicated to do it.
 I use the cold smoking process.